 Where to visit

 Spectacular scenery, ancient castles, the world's oldest licensed whiskey distillery, Giant's Causeway and one of the top five road trips in the world.

 Co.
 Armagh may be the smallest county in Northern Ireland but it has no shortage of history, culture and beauty.
-It's also famed worldwide for its connections with St Patrick.
+It's also famous throughout the world for its connections with St Patrick.

 Fermanagh lies in the south west.
 It boasts great walks and cycle routes, history in abundance, stately homes and Upper and Lower Lough Erne.

 In the far north west is Northern Ireland's second city.
 It is also a short hop across the border to wild and beautiful Donegal in the Republic of Ireland.

 Things to do